wzulfikar/lifelog/learning_process/react_native.md

     - install brew
     - `brew install android-sdk`

+React Native allow native level performance while making it possible to develop apps in a tight realtime preview loop using JavaScript.

 The purpose of render method in react class is to always return some code describing how our react component look like.